 People occasionally ask this in reaction to the concepts of peer recognition and employee appreciation.

 Management and people operations don't need to devolve into fluffy endeavors, nor should everyone get a gold star for just showing up to work.
 That being said, employee appreciation is more important than you might think.

 This is a simple case for employee appreciation and recognition as an integral element of a results-driven approach to people management, with a little math to back it up.

-Everyone has at least one experience in life where they've really strived — done an outstanding job at something, and not received much if any appreciation for it in return.
+Everyone has at least one experience in life where they've really strived to do an outstanding job at something, and not received much if any appreciation for it in return.
 It's unlikely that experience inspired them to continue exerting the effort required to produce those results time and time again.